Tuttotorna/OMNIA/README.md

 OMNIA includes a formal limit layer.

-The limit layer exists to detect when further structural continuation becomes unjustified inside the admissible transformation space.
+Its role is to detect when further structural continuation inside the admissible transformation space is no longer justified.

 A triggered limit does not mean: